 August 26, 2014

-How did your Lewis & Clark Law School education prepare you for your current position?
+How did your Lewis & Clark Law School education prepare you for your career?

-Being hired into my position was definitely a result of being in the right place at the right time and having the right skills and experience to meet a need.
-Kessler Topaz was looking for somebody to focus on the international dimension of securities fraud litigation and the courses I took at Lewis and Clark, my participation in Jessup Moot Court, and my externship at the International Criminal Tribunal for the Former Yugoslavia prepared me for that.
-Although none of the courses were directly on point to what I do now, they provided me with a basic framework for understanding other legal systems and cultures and taught me how to research laws in other countries.
+Being hired into my position at Kessler Topaz was definitely a result of being in the right place at the right time and having the right skills and experience to meet a need.
+The firm was looking for somebody to focus on the international dimension of securities fraud litigation and the courses I took at Lewis and Clark, my participation in Jessup Moot Court, and my externship at the International Criminal Tribunal for the Former Yugoslavia prepared me for that.
+Although none of the courses were directly on point to what I ended up doing at Kessler Topaz, they provided me with a basic framework for understanding other legal systems and cultures and taught me how to research laws in other countries.

-Yes!
 I externed in the Trial Chambers at the International Criminal Tribunal for the Former Yugoslavia (ICTY) and it was an incredible experience!
-Working at the ICTY prepared me well for some of the demands of my current position.
+Working at the ICTY prepared me well for some of the demands of my position at Kessler Topaz.
 I developed skills for researching international law and gained experience working in a legal system that operates differently from legal systems in the U.S. While there, I made many contacts and formed many friendships with people from around the world, many of whom I’m still in contact with.